 Removing too many hermit crabs isn’t good for the ecosystem.
-So, limit yourself to 5 hermit crabs, as they’re social and need friends to remain happy and healthy.
+Limit yourself to 5 hermit crabs, as they’re social and need friends to remain happy and healthy.

-There are always risks when adding wild-caught specimens to your tank, as they haven’t gone through a quarantine period.
+There are risks when adding wild-caught specimens to your tank, as they haven’t been quarantined.
 That increases the chances of new hermit crabs carrying disease or parasites (mites).